-Academic Advising for CHABBS - Students are strongly encouraged to meet with a staff advisor for University General Education Requirements, progress to graduation, etc.
+Academic Advising for CHABSS - Students are strongly encouraged to meet with a staff advisor for University General Education Requirements, progress to graduation, etc.

 Academic Requirements Report - The ARR is the graduation evaluation tool used by the campus to award degrees.
 Students should run this report often to guarantee completion of all graduation requirements.
 For more information visit ARR or watch the video tutorial